-- Note the WARNING on the previous page (see Fuel Tank Removal). - Route the hoses correctly (see Cable, Wire, and Hose Routing section in the Appendix chapter). - Check that the rubber dampers [A] are on the frame and the fuel tank. - ★If the dampers are damaged or deteriorated, replace them.
+- Note the above WARNING (see Fuel Tank Removal). - Route the hoses correctly (see Cable, Wire, and Hose Routing section in the Appendix chapter). - Check that the rubber dampers [A] are on the frame and the fuel tank. - ★If the dampers are damaged or deteriorated, replace them.

-OAlign the trim end [A] with the hollow [B] of the fuel tank as shown in the figure.
+- Install the trim [A] on the fuel tank. - OAlign the trim end [A] with the hollow [B] of the fuel tank as shown in the figure.